lyw02/agile-software-practice-assignment1/README.md

 ## React App Features.

-See above in README of WAD2 assignment.
+See above in description of WAD2 assignment.

 ## Automated Tests.